 - Should I withdraw funds from my inherited IRA?

 The reality is that the answers to all of the above questions will depend of what type of beneficiary you are and what type of account you’re inheriting.
 Learning that first and then getting the answers to these questions is crucial to ensuring that you’re fully benefiting from this type of account.
 Used correctly, an inherited IRA allows a beneficiary to continue benefiting from pre-tax (tax-advantaged) growth.
-Used incorrectly, a beneficiary could lose out on some of the growth potential of this inheritance or could face unwanted tax implications or penalties in the future.
+Used incorrectly, a beneficiary could lose out on some of the growth potential of this inheritance.
+Even worse, they could face unwanted tax implications or penalties in the future.

 Next week we’ll answer those questions and more.
-This will benefit you if you’re estate planning so that you’ll have a better idea of how to transfer your wealth in accord with your wishes, or, if you’ve inherited funds from a tax-advantaged account, you’ll know where you stand.
+This will benefit you if you’re estate planning so that you’ll have a better idea of how to transfer your wealth in accord with your wishes.
+For those who inherit funds from a tax-advantaged account, this information will help you know where you stand.

 We hope this gives you an easy-to-understand breakdown of what an inherited IRA is and how its utility comes to being.
-Be sure to come back next week for Inherited IRAs Part II.
-In the meantime, if you’d like to book a no-charge, 15-minute strategy session with one of our advisors to review your estate plan and ensure it’s setup according to your wishes, go ahead and click the button below.
+Be sure to come back next week for Inherited IRA Part II – How Do They Work?.
+In the meantime, would you like to book a no-charge, 15-minute strategy session with a fiduciary financial advisor?
+We will review your estate plan and ensure it’s setup according to your wishes.
+Just click the button below.